barometz/woord.baudvine.net/content/Tech/putty-git-vscode.md

 git config --global core.sshCommand '"C:/path to/plink.exe"'
 ```

+At this point you may want to test cloning a repository over SSH to make sure it
+works.

 ## VS Code

 With the "Remote - SSH" extension, Visual Studio Code can open folders and